 The lawsuit against 3M by the government compensated only the government and not service members.
 Users of the 3M earplugs who served in the U.S. military anywhere between 2003 to 2015 and diagnosed with hearing loss could be entitled to receive compensation.

 If you’re wondering whether or not your hearing damages were caused by the faulty 3M earplugs, you should contact any of our specially trained product liability lawyers.
 Our liability lawyers are experienced in dealing with these cases.
-Contact us at the Dalimonte Rueb Stoller law firm to discuss your available options today.
+Contact us at the Rueb Stoller Daniel law firm to discuss your available options today.